des-work/East_Coast_Housing_ML_Model/README.md

 ## Project Overview

-The Real Estate Analysis project aims to investigate the relationship between real estate metrics and weather data.
-The project includes loading and analyzing housing data, preprocessing, exploratory data analysis, and building regression models.
+The Real Estate Analysis project aims to investigate the relationship between real estate metrics and housing prices.
+The project includes loading and analyzing housing data, preprocessing, exploratory data analysis, building and optimizing regression models.

 ## Key Changes and Enhancements